 For example, ChipBot is a knowledge base software in the form of a help bot.
-The bot automatically operates on every page of your website for maximum support.
-It collects questions, reuses your past answers, and provides an array of extra self-service help features.
+The bot automatically operates on every page of your website and collects questions, reuses your past answers, and provides an array of extra self-service help features.

 It is interactive, and your customers think they are in control.